Infinite Atomized Semilattices

 \begin{theorem} Let $S$ be a finitely generated atomized semilattice over an infinite set of constants $C$.
 Every atom redundant with $S$ is equal to a union of atoms non-redundant with $S$. \end{theorem}

-\begin{proof} We will show by contradiction that if there was an atom in $S$ which cannot be written as a union of atoms non-redundant with $S$, then we could find a nested family of different atoms redundant with $S$ indexed on all ordinals, thus exceeding $2^{|C|}$ the cardinal of the set of all possible atoms over $C$.
+\begin{proof} Assuming the Axiom of Choice, every cardinal is a limit ordinal, \cite{Kun79}*{Lemma 10.11}.
+We will show by contradiction that if there was an atom in $S$ which cannot be written as a union of atoms non-redundant with $S$, then we could find a nested family of different atoms redundant with $S$ indexed on all ordinals, thus exceeding $2^{|C|}$ the cardinal of the set of all possible atoms over $C$.
 We do so by transfinite recursion, building a family of atoms $\{\phi_\alpha\mid\text{$\alpha$ ordinal}\}$ redundant with $S$ such that if $\beta < \alpha$ then $\phi_\beta < \phi_\alpha$.

 Let $\phi$ be an atom and assume that $\phi$ cannot be written as a union of atoms non-redundant with $S$.
 This implies that there is a constant $c\in U^c(\phi)$ such that if $\psi\in\Omega(S)$ is an atom with $\phi < \psi < c$, then $\psi$ is redundant with $S$.
 Indeed, first notice that since $\phi$ is redundant, we can necessarily write it as a join of atoms in $\Omega(S)$ different from $\phi$, from which we deduce that for every $c\in U^c(\phi)$ there must be an atom $\psi_c\in\Omega(S)$ with $\phi < \psi_c < c$.
 If we were able to find one $\psi_c$ that is non-redundant with $S$, for every $c\in U^c(\phi)$, we could write $\phi = \join_c \psi_c$.
 But then $\phi$ can be written as a join of atoms non-redundant with $S$, contradicting the hypothesis.